 The Department of Mathematics plays an essential role in the college preparatory function of the school.
 A student must take a course in mathematics each year that he is enrolled at Brother Martin.
 Preparation for standardized testing is included in each course.

 This course is required of all freshmen except those taking Geometry, Geometry Honors or Algebra I Honors.
 This course covers variables and open sentences, problem solving, radicals, polynomials, special products and factoring, algebraic fractions, and graphing.
 Serious attention is given to the study of the real number system at this level.

 Algebra I Honors

-This course is taken by 8rh and 9th grade students whose mathematics background indicates the ability to work at an advanced level.
+This course is taken by freshmen whose mathematics background indicates the ability to work at an advanced level.
 This course includes all the topics covered in Algebra I together with quadratic functions.
 Numerous applications are included to expose students to the usefulness of those topics covered.

-This course is designed for students who have completed Algebra II.
+This course for students who have completed Algebra II.
 The entire first semester is spent studying trigonometry.
-Remaining topics include: progressions and binomial expansions, matrices and determinants, permutations, combinations, probability, polar coordinates, complex numbers in polar form, sequences and series, and logarithmic and exponential functions.
+Remaining topics include matrices and determinants, permutations, combinations, probability, polar coordinates, sequences and series, and logarithmic and exponential equations and graphs.